aboyanov/DevOps/README.md

 This repo will contain my work like DevOps
 ==========================================

-Python scripts for AWS manipulations\n
+Python scripts for AWS manipulations.

-Ansible playbooks\n
+Ansible playbooks.

-Simple Python scripts\n
+Simple Python scripts.